MicrosoftDocs/azure-docs/articles/dns/dns-operations-recordsets-portal.md

 	![search record set](./media/dns-operations-recordsets-portal/searchset500.png)

-## Add a new record to an existing record set
+## Add a new record to a record set

 You can add up to 20 records to any record set.
 A record set cannot contain two identical records.
 Empty record sets (with zero records) can be created, but do not appear at the Azure DNS name servers.
 Record sets of type CNAME can contain, at most, one record.